Glowing dye could save voices in esophageal cancer surgery

 Summary

-This study tests whether a dye called indocyanine green, given before surgery, can help surgeons see and protect the recurrent laryngeal nerve during esophageal cancer removal.
-About 144 adults with esophageal cancer will be randomly assigned to receive the dye or standard surgery.
-The goal is to reduce nerve injury, which can cause voice hoarseness and breathing issues.
+This study tests whether a dye called indocyanine green (ICG), given before surgery, can help surgeons see and protect the recurrent laryngeal nerve during esophageal cancer removal.
+About 144 adults with esophageal cancer will be randomly assigned to get the dye or standard surgery.
+The goal is to see if the dye lowers the chance of nerve injury, which can cause voice hoarseness and swallowing problems.

 Disclaimer Read more